renaudrenaud/raspi_zero2_monitoring/README.md

 ## Tools

-For this funny project we want to use:
+For this funny project we want to use the current (2021 October) tools avaiable:
-* python3
+* python3 - v3.7.3
-* Postgresql
+* Postgresql - v11
-* Grafana
+* Grafana - v8.2.4

-The OS for the Pi is the following, this is before the new version from November 2021.
-It is still a 32 bit version.
+The current OS version for the Pi is the following, this is before the new version from November 2021 (sadly still a 32 bit version):

 ```
 pi@raspberrypi:~/temperature $ uname -a